 The Discord Between the E’s and I’s

-According to the Psychology Today http://bit.ly/2rUJMdx, 50 to 74% of the population are introverts.
-Yet, if you browse through the daily job listings, you’ll see most of the jobs are geared towards extroverts.
+According to the Psychology Today http://bit.ly/2rUJMdx, 50 to 74% of the population are extroverts.
+If you browse through the daily job listings, you’ll see most of the jobs are geared towards extroverts.
 Even job recognition and reward systems have a set advantage for extroverts because they don’t shy away from taking credit for their work, they talk openly, and most importantly they’re good at marketing themselves.
 Their ‘larger than life’ A-type personalities help them win big.

 Introverts on the other hand, function differently from extroverts.
 They are generally quiet and prefer to speak only when they’re spoken to.
 Individuals having introvert personalities work well without supervision — they generally choose to work at the quietest spot in the workplace and sparsely share their ideas with anyone.
 Fear not my introverted friends, you have a lot to offer as well.
 The good news, being an introvert has its own advantages.
 Introverts are good listeners and have sound decision-making capabilities backed by good depth of knowledge.
 Unfortunately, these introverted characteristics often come off as negative because they seem to appear aloof or uninterested in the crowd.